josherrickson/stata-mixed/stata_markdown/01-mixed-model-theory.md

 Another situation where this arises which isn't explicitly repeated measures is when your data is collected in some sort of clustered fashion.
 Note that if your data is collected via a complex survey design, this is an entirely different beast that needs to be addressed appropriately (with the
 `svyset` and `svy` set of commands).
 Instead I'm assuming a simpler set-up here.
-Say you are conducting a random door-to-door sampling of household food habits, asking all available household members.
-It's very likely that two individuals in the same household will have similar food habits.
+Say you are conducting a survey that asks participants to come into a lab with their family.
+If the unit of analysis is a person (instead of a family), it's very likely that two individuals in the same household will have similar food habits.
 Therefore we gain less information by getting information on a new individual in an existing household, then adding a new individual from a new household.

 The canonical example of this is students in classrooms in schools in districts.
-All the situations above are 2-level (defined precisely [below]() FIX
+All the situations above are 2-level (defined precisely
-ME), but here we have four levels.
+[below](#terminology), but here we have four levels.
 Again, adding a new student from an existing class/school/district will likely not add as much information as a new student from a new class in a new school in a new district.

 To address the lack of independence, we will move from normal regression (linear or otherwise) into a mixed models framework, which models for this dependence structure.
-It does this (at the most basic level) by allowing each [individual from the intervention example, household from the door-to-door example] to have its own intercept which we *do not estimate*.
+It does this (at the most basic level) by allowing each higher level unit to have it's own intercept which we *do not estimate*.

 ^#^^#^ Terminology